wemperor/Silent_Runner/readme.txt

-Project in work progress
+Project ready to go: www.silent-runner.net

-Code Status: almost ready, to be tested
+Code Status: tested, working
-Airship Status: to be build, most parts are ordered
+Airship Status: Maiden flight of the first ship at 31.10.2012

 The Silent_Runner project is a low cost, high performance airship project with open source components.

-Central control unit of the airship is an Arduino Pro Mini 5V/16Mhz, and the actual version of the code will be published in here.
+Central control unit of the airship is an Arduino Pro Mini 5V/16Mhz, and the actual version of the code is published in here.

 contact and informations at: